 Mark a piece 3″ x 6″ and cut leaving a 1/4″ seam allowance from the main fabric colour.
 Mark four pieces 1-1/2″ x 3″ in the accent colour.
 (These don’t all have to be the same colour.)

-Attach a piece of the main colour 6″ square.
+Attach a 6″ square piece of the main colour.
 This will be the outside of the bag.

-With the pieces right sides together, join the lining and the outside of the bag.
+With the pieces right sides together, join the lining and the outside of the bag on the ends to make a loop.
+Use 1/4″ seam allowances.
 You could sew with a running stitch or use a sewing machine for this.

 Line up the centres (the bag seam and the middle of the lining).
 Press the ends of the bag where the outside overlaps to the lining.

-Trace the bag template onto the lining side.
+Trace the bag template with a water soluble marker or chalk onto the lining side.

 Refold the bag.
 Mark on the line where the short seam is on the bag section.